Maximize monetization and retention with the top four subscription pricing models for 2023.

 These operating costs should be averaged across the total number of customers, giving you an absolute baseline you must charge each customer to break even.
 Ensure your pricing is high enough to achieve healthy margins, or your business won't be sustainable.

 The proportion of fixed versus variable costs should also guide your pricing model decision.
 For example, if you're charging all customers a fixed price, yet they use resources that fluctuate significantly across different users, you may want to have a usage model for your subscription pricing.

 Who are your customers?

 Are your customers using your software for business or leisure?
-Do they prefer paying up-front or spreading payments over time?
+Do they prefer paying up-front or spreading payments over time with a monthly subscription?
 Do they value simplicity or choice when making product decisions?
-How much are they willing and able to spend on your product?
+How much are your typical customers willing and able to spend on your product?

 How does your competition price their products?

-This should NEVER be the only pricing strategy you use, but it’s important to know your playing field.
-Your customers will benchmark your own pricing model against your competitors — but there's no way of knowing the effectiveness of your competitors' chosen model.
+This should NEVER be the only pricing strategy you use, but it's important to know.
+Your customers will benchmark your own pricing model against your competitors, but there's no way of knowing the effectiveness of your competitors' chosen model.

-Just as you should be, competitors are constantly updating and tweaking their own pricing models to match their customers' needs.
-Their pricing model might work for your customers — but it's just as likely you'll be leaving money on the table by copying their strategy.
+Just as you should be, competitors are constantly updating and tweaking their own pricing models to match their customers' needs and improve customer relationships.
+Their pricing model might work for your customers, but it's just as likely you'll be leaving money on the table by copying their strategy.

 3 popular pricing strategies